Last Updated: 5/5/21 | May 5th, 2021

 - Carelessness in handling your possessions and baggage.

 - You won’t get reimbursed if the problem happened because you were reckless (how “reckless” is defined is a matter up to each company).

 - Pre-existing conditions or general check-ups.
 For example, if you have diabetes and need to buy more insulin, you won’t be covered.
 If you want to go see a doctor for a general checkup, you aren’t covered either.

-- Your theft coverage won’t cover you if you left something in plain sight or unattended.
+- Your theft coverage won’t cover you if you left something unattended.

 - If civil unrest makes your destination unsafe but your government hasn’t called for an evacuation, you’re probably out of luck too.